nqminds/nqm-api-tdx/api.md

 <a name="TDXApi+getAggregateDataStream"></a>

 ### tdxApi.getAggregateDataStream(datasetId, pipeline, [ndJSON]) ⇒ <code>object</code>
-Performs an aggregate query on the given dataset, returning a response object with stream in the body
+Performs an aggregate query on the given dataset resource, returning a response object with stream in the body

 **Kind**: instance method of [<code>TDXApi</code>](#TDXApi)
 **Returns**: <code>object</code> - - Response object, where the response body is a stream object.